djalbat/yapp/README.md

   border-color: yellow;
   background-color: red;

+  font-size: 14px;
+  line-height: 20px;
+  font-family:  monospace;
+  text-rendering: optimizeLegibility;
+  font-feature-settings: normal;

 `;
 ```
 Now you can import this class rather than the usual `Yapp` class (these colours are not recommended).

+By the way, the five font properties given above are the ones that are inherited by all of the HTML elements of which Yapp is comprised where appropriate.

-Some CSS properties cannot be inherited and must therefore be targeted directly.
+Some CSS properties either cannot be or are not inherited and must therefore be targeted directly.
 The selection styles for the textarea, for example:

 ```
 .yaap > textarea {